jasmineshi/Coursera_Capstone/README.md

 #### Preparation
 There are slight differences in how the data is presented between each police force.
 For example for VPD and not the others, homicide and attempted murders were excluded in the crime by neighborhood dataset, presumably to not cause distress in the public by knowing where homicide occurred.
 I am only including features that are shared by all three datasets.
 These are: Sex Offences, Assaults, Robbery, Break & Enter, Auto Theft, Other Theft, and Offensive Weapons.

-In addition, I want to use crime occurrence _rate_ rather than the occurrence _number_.
+To standardize the values, I am using crime occurrence _rate_ rather than the occurrence _number_.
 I converted the values as follows:<br>

 ![equation](https://latex.codecogs.com/png.latex?%5Cdpi%7B150%7D%20%5Ctext%7Bcrime%20rate%7D%20%3D%20%5Cfrac%7B%5Ctext%7BNumber%20of%20occurrences%20for%20a%20crime%20type%20in%20a%20neighborhood%7D%7D%7B%5Ctext%7BAll%20occurrences%20for%20that%20crime%20type%20in%20the%20municipality%7D%7D)